 As the world becomes progressively more urbanized, making cities more inclusive, safe, resilient, and sustainable is becoming increasingly critical.47 Cities and metropolitan areas are powerhouses of economic growth, but they are also contributors to carbon emissions and users of massive amounts of resources.47 In addition to pollution and resource use, cities and metropolitan areas also present problems of inequality, with slums and inadequate housing plaguing large urban populations.47 Auburn University is highly engaged with Goal 11 in many ways through teaching, research, and outreach.
-From 2016-2018, Auburn University offered at least 107 courses oriented toward Goal 11.
+From 2016-2018, Auburn University offered at least 36 courses oriented toward Goal 11, and teaching activities are the most frequent way the University engaged with SDG 11.
 As Auburn University continues to build its reputation as an innovative institution with a global perspective, it is important that Auburn University continues to contribute positively to the world's increasingly urban society.